 define our own special forms within the language itself.
 Here's

 an example.
-Suppose the language lacked the let special form.
+Suppose the language lacked the let

-As was mentioned in Chapter 5, let shares a
+As was mentioned in Chapter 5, let

-good deal in common with lambda.
-In fact any let expression,
+good deal in common with lambda

 say